bennymeg/Fabrication-Toolkit/README.md

 ## CLI
-The plugin can also be used via the linux command line.
+The plugin can also be used via the linux and windows command line.
 This can be particularly useful if you need to embed the plugin into an automation pipeline or environment.
 The plugin can be called with the command below:
 ```
 python3 -m plugins.cli -p /myProject/myBoard.kicad_pcb